awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-macie.md

 For more information, see [Managing multiple Amazon Macie accounts with AWS Organizations](https://docs.aws.amazon.com/macie/latest/user/macie-organizations.html) in the *[Amazon Macie User Guide](https://docs.aws.amazon.com/macie/latest/userguide/)*\.

-Use the following information to help you to help you integrate Amazon Macie with AWS Organizations\.
+Use the following information to help you integrate Amazon Macie with AWS Organizations\.